ragracea/Bioinformatics_Hackathon_Group5/README.md

 # Task B. Select a disease to study.

 Sickle cell disease (SCD) is a genetic condition that affects red blood cells.
-Symptoms, diagnosis, treatment
+Red blood cells become rigid, crescent-shaped, or "sickled," which can block blood flow and cause episodes of severe pain, known as sickle cell crises.
+Common symptoms include chronic anemia, fatigue, frequent infections, delayed growth in children, and episodes of intense pain in the chest, abdomen, and joints.
+SCD is typically diagnosed through a blood test that detects the presence of sickle-shaped cells or abnormal hemoglobin.
+Treatment focuses on managing symptoms and preventing complications.
+Painful crises are treated with hydration, pain management, and sometimes blood transfusions.
+Hydroxyurea, a medication that increases the production of fetal hemoglobin, can reduce the frequency of crises.
+In some cases, a bone marrow or stem cell transplant may offer a potential cure.
+Additionally, regular screenings and vaccines are recommended to prevent infections, which are common in people with SCD.
+Although there is no universal cure for SCD, advances in treatment have significantly improved the quality of life for many affected individuals.

 # Task C. Find a gene underlying the disease.